-Tamil Nadu: NEET aspirant dies allegedly by suicide, feared she won’t clear the exam, say reports
+Tamil Nadu: NEET aspirant dies by suicide, feared she won’t clear the exam, say reports

 “Despite their parents offering support, the victim was unhappy,” the police officer told The New Indian Express.
 He added that the girl killed herself after her parents went for a family function at a nearby town.

 This is the second instance in two days of a NEET aspirant dying by suicide in Tamil Nadu.

 On Sunday, a student in Salem district had reportedly killed himself hours before the NEET examination.
 He had failed to clear the test twice before.

-In the Ariyalur case, the girl’s family said that she had scored well in her board exams, but was anxious about the NEET exam, India Today reported.
+In the Ariyalur case, the girl’s family said that she had scored well in her board exams, but was anxious about the NEET, India Today reported.
 The police have filed a first information report in the matter, according to IANS.

 Also read: TN Assembly passes Bill for admission to medical courses without NEET after 19-year-old’s death

-Medical Admissions in Tamil Nadu used to be based on marks obtained by students in their Class 12 exams before the Centre in 2017 made NEET compulsory across all states and education boards.
+Medical admissions in Tamil Nadu used to be based on marks obtained by students in their Class 12 exams before the Centre in 2017 made NEET compulsory across all states and education boards.

 Questions for the NEET are prepared by the Central Board of Secondary Education based on its own syllabus, which is different from the Tamil Nadu board’s curriculum.
 Due to this, Tamil Nadu has been opposing the examination, arguing that a common entrance test would harm the prospects of state board students.